If you’re thinking of buying a treadmill, chances are you’ve come across the Nordictrack treadmill brand.

-For example, a lot of discount stores tend to sell older Nordictrack models that they get from ICON – and these are not great value.
+For example, a lot of discount stores used to sell older Nordictrack models that they got from ICON – and these are not great value.
 These have smaller, hard-to-read consoles, shorter decks and no iFit compatibility.

 Another thing you should know is that Nordictrack updates their most popular treadmill models every year or two.